Because Subversion works best (and can track) plain text files,

 Integrating Subversion into LibreOffice User Interface

-How do you make an array and initialize it with a sequence of values?
-For
+How to make an array and initialize it with a sequence of values in Fortran?

 Equally spaced real array with fixed increment in Fortran